theo-armour/agenda/tootoo/2025-06-07/ggpf/README.md

 How long have I been doing this silliness.
 And why?

+It looks like the process cam from Trayo.
+It uses iframes to hold notesy.
+Notesy is used because it opens many file types.

+But actually we don't need all types of files, because all we need is markedown as text.

+As they say, back to the drawing board.

 ### 2025-06-06

 I've run scripts like this one countless times without issue.
 I am an experienced developer working with the console window open.
 It is is used interchangeably on GitHub and locally using "--allow-file-access-from-files".